AllenChen0958/CSE230_final_project_snake/README.md

    - Collision detection and game over conditions.
    - Mission and Scores Achievements.
    - Multiplayer/AI player mode where players can compete against each other or collaborate in achieving common goal.

+2. **Special Abilities:** Special apples that grant unique abilities or trigger in-game events.

+3. **User Interface:** An intuitive user interface that includes a start screen, game over screen, and a scoreboard.

+4. **Documentation:** Detailed documentation explaining how to play the game and how special abilities and puzzles work.

+5. **Testing:** Test cases and a report detailing testing procedures and results.

+6. **Additonal features**: Should time allow, we plan to introduce more personalized features.
+   - **Puzzles and Mazes:** Integrating puzzles or mazes into the game to increase complexity.
    -  Customized snakes options where players can customize their snacks with different colors, shapes.
    - Dynamic Environment such as moving platforms, changing landscapes, and day-night cycles.

-2. **Special Abilities:** Special apples that grant unique abilities or trigger in-game events.

-3. **Puzzles and Mazes:** Integrating puzzles or mazes into the game to increase complexity.

-4. **User Interface:** An intuitive user interface that includes a start screen, game over screen, and a scoreboard.

-5. **Documentation:** Detailed documentation explaining how to play the game and how special abilities and puzzles work.

-6. **Testing:** Test cases and a report detailing testing procedures and results.

 ## Group Member
 - Name: Yu Ming Chen, PID: A59010485, Github name: allenchen0958